 Australian laws and policies

-Under these laws, public companies, large proprietary companies, and corporate trustees of APRA-regulated superannuation entities are required to have a robust whistleblower policy.
+Under these laws, public companies, large proprietary companies, and corporate trustees of APRA-regulated superannuation entities are required to have robust whistleblower policy.
 For those organisations that aren't required to have a whistleblower policy, it is still advisable to have a plan in place.
 A policy must cover several critical aspects to ensure protection for whistleblowers.

 Secondly, the policy must describe the company’s process for investigating disclosures.
 This involves a fair and objective process that respects the rights of all individuals involved and ensures that the investigation is carried out competently and impartially.

-The Australian Securities and Investments Commission (ASIC) provides advice for whistleblowers, as well as guidance for companies on how to establish, implement, and maintain a whistleblowing policy.
+The Australian Securities and Investments Commission (ASIC) provides advice for whistleblowers, as well as practical guidance for companies on how to establish, implement, and maintain a whistleblowing policy.
 This guidance includes how to handle and investigate a disclosure and how to support and protect the whistleblower.